 Students who meet at least one of the eligibility requirements outlined below are eligible to submit at an application for Travel Assistance.
 Students who meet more than one criteria are only eligible to receive one travel award.

-- Students participating in the Student Poster Session must be listed as both the Primary Author and the Presenter to be eligible.
+- Students participating in the Student Poster Session must be listed as both the Primary Author and the Presenter, on the original paperwork submitted to AMPP, in order to be eligible.

 - Only one (1) Travel Assistance award will be granted per poster and per student.

 - Students are required to be in attendance at the conference for at least 2 nights / 3 days (Monday–Wednesday), and must participate in ALL mandatory activities related to the Student Poster Session.
 If these requirements are not met, the student may forfeit his or her Travel Assistance award.

 - Full time students presenting in any of the following technical programs are eligible to receive Travel Assistance: Technical Symposia, Research in Progress (RIP), or Research Topical Symposia (RTS).
 Presentations in technical committee meetings (TIE, STG, TEG, TG, Forums, etc.) are not eligible.

 - Students must be named Presenters on the initial paperwork submitted to AMPP but are not required to be the Primary author.